Ice

-How is it used?
+How is ice used?

 Effects of ice

-Ice affects everyone differently, but effects may include:
+Ice affects everyone differently, based on:

 - feelings of pleasure and confidence